josephryan/RyanLab/SandBox/README.md

 perl /usr/local/bin/remove_aliens.pl [out.alien_index] [original_transcriptome.fa] > [filtered_transcriptome.fa] > ra.out 2> ra.err
 ```

-#### 2.7 We will identify orthogroups across holothurian transcriptomes in OrthoFinder v1.1.4.
-The first step generated 676 blastp files.
-We used the script `blastp_parser.pl` [which can be found in the script repository] in order to separate the blastp files into smaller .sh files so they could be executed sequentially on the servers.
+#### 2.7 Identify orthogroups across holothurian transcriptomes with OrthoFinder v1.1.8.
 ```
 orthofinder -f [dir_w_protein_fast_files] -op > of.out 2> of.err
 ```
+##### Note 12/21/17: The first step generated 676 blastp files.
+We used the script `blastp_parser.pl` [which can be found in the script repository] in order to separate the blastp files into smaller .sh files so they could be executed sequentially on the servers.

 ```
 blastp -outfmt 6 -evalue 0.001 -query [renamed_fasta_file_w_all_seqs] -db BlastDB -out outfile.txt > blastp.out 2> blastp.err